Indian Police Service: Medals and decorations

-Despite being a very small cadre strength many IPS officers have been awarded highest gallantry awards (Ashok Chakra, Kirti Chakra).
-The present National Security Advisor of India, Ajit Doval, who was an IPS officer was awarded Kirti Chakra for his gallant actions during operation Black Thunder.
-Though generally deployed in supervisory capacity at senior levels it's not uncommon for even a three star general rank IPS officers to be seen on the road taking active part in law and order maintenance.
-IPS officers have been posted to various UN Missions have been awarded United Nations Medal.
+Despite having a very small cadre strength, many IPS officers have been awarded the highest gallantry awards (Ashok Chakra, Kirti Chakra).
+The current national security advisor of India, Ajit Doval, was an IPS officer who earned the Kirti Chakra for his gallant actions during operation Black Thunder.
+Though generally deployed in supervisory roles at senior levels, it is not uncommon for IPS officers to be in the field taking active part in maintaining law and order.
+IPS officers have been posted to various UN Missions and several have been awarded the United Nations Medal.
 Many exceptional IPS officers have been awarded with Padma awards from time to time.

 Objective

-The First Police Commission, appointed on 17 August 1865, contained detailed guidelines for the desired system of police in India and defined the police as a governmental department to maintain order, enforce the law, and to prevent and detect crime.
-The Indian Police Service is not a force itself but a service providing leaders and commanders to staff the state police and all-India Central Armed Police Forces.
+The First Police Commission, appointed on 17 August 1865, contained detailed guidelines for the desired system of police in India and defined the police as a governmental department to enforce the law, maintain order and to detect and prevent crime across the region.
+The Indian Police Service is not a force but a service providing leaders and commanders to staff the state police and all-India Central Armed Police Forces.
 Its members are the senior officers of the police.
-With the passage of time Indian Police Service's objectives were updated and redefined, the current roles and functions of an Indian Police Service Officer are as follows:
+With time Indian Police Service's objectives were updated and redefined, the current roles and functions of an Indian Police Service officer are as follows: